Till Death Us Do Part: Success years

-In a demonstration of Speight's satirical skills — after a successful libel action brought against Speight by Whitehouse — he created an episode, first broadcast on 27 February 1967, in which Alf Garnett is depicted as an admirer of Whitehouse.
+In a demonstration of Speight's satirical skills – after a successful libel action brought against Speight by Whitehouse – he created an episode, first broadcast on 27 February 1967, in which Alf Garnett is depicted as an admirer of Whitehouse.
 Garnett was seen proudly reading her first book.
 "What are you reading?" his son-in-law asks.
 When he relates that it is Mary Whitehouse, his son-in-law sniggers.
 Alf's response is "She's concerned for the bleedin' moral fibre of the nation!"
 The episode ends with the book being burnt.

 Ultimately "silly moo" became a comic catchphrase.
 Another Garnett phrase was "it stands to reason", usually before making some patently unreasonable comment.
-Alf was portrayed as an admirer of Enoch Powell, a right-wing Conservative politician known particularly for his strong opposition to the immigration of immigrants from non-white countries.
+Alf was portrayed as an admirer of Enoch Powell, a right-wing Conservative politician known particularly for his strong opposition to the immigration of people from non-white countries.
 Alf was also a supporter of West Ham United (a football club based in the East End) and known to make derogatory remarks about "the Jews up at Spurs" (referring to Tottenham Hotspur, a north London club with a sizeable Jewish following).
 This was a playful touch by Speight, as Warren Mitchell was both Jewish and a Tottenham Hotspur supporter.

 In interviews, Speight explained he had originally based Alf on his father, an East End docker who was staunchly reactionary and held "unenlightened" attitudes toward black people.
 Speight made clear that he regretted that his father held such attitudes, which Speight regarded as reprehensible.
 Speight saw the show as a way of ridiculing such views and dealing with his complex feelings about his father.

-However, it was later claimed in the book about the series, A Family at War by Mark Ward, that the only similarities between Alf and Speight's father was that his father was a hard-working, working-class East End docker and manual labourer who voted Conservative, revered traditional British values, and was very polite to everyone he met, no matter their background.
+However, it was later claimed in the book about the series, A Family at War by Mark Ward, that the only similarities between Alf and Speight's father were that his father was a hard-working, working-class East End docker and manual labourer who voted Conservative, revered traditional British values, and was very polite to everyone he met, no matter their background.
 It is claimed that Speight picked up the idea for Alf's bigoted personality from railway station porters he met when he had worked in temporary jobs for British Rail in the London area.
 The political views of both Alf and Mike were reflective of Speight's own perception of people both on the left and the right, with the ignorance and bigotry of those on the right represented by Alf and the idealism of many sections of the left represented by Mike.